GeorgePap-719/kotlin.coroutines.chronicles/README.md

 # kotlin.coroutines.chronicles

-This project aims to delve into coroutines concurrency as these subjects are complementary.
+This project aims to delve into subjects: coroutines and concurrency as these are complementary.